sudotechie/learn/Startup_Sales_Primer.md

 **And in an ideal world, I'd stack-rank prioritize landing my first customers in the following order:**

-1. Highly engaged, excellent adoption, significant contribution to articulation of value, problem definition
+1. Highly engaged, excellent adoption, significant contribution to articulation of value, problem definition.
+I call these design partners.
 2. Recognizable logos
-3. Revenue
+3. Revenue potential

 **Why?**

 **#1** leads to a story that resonates, a customer that advocates on your behalf, and a deep understanding of the stakeholders, problem description, and the quantification of value.
 **#2** establishes credibility that you'll need to recruit talent, begin to scale sales, and attract the attention of analysts and influencers.
 **#3** is greatly influenced by your ability to do #1 and #2.
 Pricing becomes defensible.
 Cost of sales decreases.
 Repeatability becomes achievable.
 Sales cycles shorten.

+If you're lucky, you'll land early customers that fit in multiple buckets.
+Multiple design partners I've worked with have been publicly traded or well-known brands, led to $M+ initial deals, and expanded over time.
+Needless to say, it's totally possible depending on the problem you're solving!